quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## Raw packet and frame information

+QUIC packets always include an AEAD authentication tag at the end.
+In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.

 Note:

-: QUIC packets always include an AEAD authentication tag at the end.
-As this tag is always the same size for a given connection (it depends on the used TLS cipher suite), this document does not define a separate "RawInfo:aead_tag_length" field here.
-Instead, this field is reflected in "transport:parameters_set" and can be logged only once.

-Note:

 : As QUIC appends an authentication tag after the packet payload, the packet header_lengths can be calculated as:

-: header_length = length - payload_length - aead_tag_length
+: header_length = length - payload_length - 16

 : For UDP datagrams, the calculation is simpler: